shivammathur/setup-php/README.md

 ### Manual Composer Authentication

-In addition to GitHub or Private Packagist, if you want to authenticate private repositories hosted elsewhere, you can set the `COMPOSER_AUTH_JSON` environment variable with the authentication methods and the credentials in json format.
+In addition to GitHub or Private Packagist, if you want to authenticate private repositories hosted elsewhere, you can set the `COMPOSER_AUTH_JSON` environment variable with the authentication methods and the credentials in JSON format.
 Please refer to the authentication section in [`composer documentation`](https://getcomposer.org/doc/articles/authentication-for-private-packages.md "composer documentation") for more details.

 ```yaml